antelle/keyboard-auto-type/README.md

 ## C++ standard

-This project requires C++17 or above.
+The library requires C++17 or above.
+Tests and examples are using C++20 features.

 ## Development

-You will need `cmake` and the standard development toolchain to build the project.
+You will need CMake and the standard development toolchain to build the project.

+`Makefile` is provided as a convenience measure to launch `cmake` commands.
+There's nothing important there, however using it is easier than typing commands.
+If you're familiar with CMake, you can build without `make` if you prefer.

 Build the library:
 ```sh